meghashiremath/Ahead-App/README.md

 # or
 bun dev
 ```

 ## Download the packages
+Install the necessary packages mentioned in the package.json

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.